 - Keep the rental premises in a clean and hazard-free.

-- Respect the privacy of neighbors.
+- Respect the privacy of other tenants and not disturb neighbors.

 - Reasonably use the dwelling fixtures and keep them clean and sanitary.